COMMUNITY OF PRACTICE

 *The identified primary counties were based on clinical reporting on top 3 counties served for their patient population; this does not reflect 100% of all counties served by the clinics.

-• 80% of grantees have started collecting Medicaid eligibility or enrollment information as of 2024.
+• 90% of grantees track Medicaid enrollment information

 Demographics